Hardcard: Tandy 1000

 In 1985, Tandy introduced the Tandy 1000.
 Tandy offered a proprietary 20 megabyte hard card for $799.
-An 8-bit ISA slot was required to accommodate a hard card, preserving the drive bays for disk drives and CD-ROMs.
+An 8-bit ISA slot was required to accommodate a hard card, preserving the drive bays for disk drives and, eventually, CD-ROM drives.
 The 8-bit slots were electronically compatible, but the computer could only hold a card up to 10 1/2 inches long.
 As a result, many hard cards such as those offered by Plus development were 13 inches long, and hence were not compatible.
-Hard cards had to be certified as Tandy compatible, meaning they fit in a Tandy 1000 model such as the SX, TX, SL, and TL series.
+Hard cards had to be drives as Tandy compatible, meaning they fit in a Tandy 1000 model such as the SX, TX, SL, and TL series.

 A hard card must be no more than 10 inches long and use an 8-bit ISA interface to work in a Tandy 1000 computer.
 Usually, the card must be installed in slot 1 due to the overhang.
-The Tandy 1000's 60 watt power supply isn't sufficient to run some hard cards, so a more power-efficient card is preferable.
+The Tandy 1000's 60 watt power supply isn't sufficient to run some hard cards, so a more power-efficient card was preferable.